House Republicans roll out tax break on ‘thoughts and prayers’ - The Beaverton

 “With 307 American mass shootings already requiring thoughts and prayers in 2017 alone, we lawmakers need tax relief now,” asserted Ryan.

 The “thoughts and prayers” tax break was introduced Sunday night by House Speaker Ryan, during an emergency session of Congress.
-While economists have claimed the tax break will disproportionately benefit the top 1% of thought and prayer creators, it is expected to pass through both the GOP-controlled House and Senate with little resistance.
+While economists have claimed the tax break will disproportionately benefit the top 1% of thought and prayer creators, is expected to pass through both the GOP-controlled House and Senate with little resistance.

 The tax break will provide benefits for ‘thoughts and prayers’ that are tweeted, given as sound bites, or spoken during photo ops following mass shootings.
 This represents a potential windfall of thousands of dollars, depending on how often GOP lawmakers tweet, and if they use sad emojis.